How To Use And Configure WordPress Widgets – Part 4

 Create Your Own Custom Sidebar Widgets

-Ensure that any images you plan to use fit the maximum width of your sidebar navigation area.
-Also, keep in mind that there’s no a lot of room to add content on your sidebar section, so try and keep your information concise.
+Ensure that any images you plan to use are resized to fit the maximum width of the sidebar navigation section.
+Also, keep in mind that there’s no a lot of room to add content on the sidebar, so try and keep your information concise.

-Also, don’t worry about publishing your Post – all we really need is the code of the content so we can paste it into the custom sidebar widget.
+Also, don’t worry about saving your Post – all we need is to copy the content HTML to be pasted into the custom sidebar widget.

 How To Create Your Own Custom Sidebar Widgets